stefanofa/awesome/TOPICS.md

 *   [trimstray/the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.

 *   [jlevy/the-art-of-command-line](https://github.com/jlevy/the-art-of-command-line) - Master the command line, in one page

-## sandbox

-*   [lifo-sh/lifo](https://github.com/lifo-sh/lifo) - A browser-native operating system.
-Unix/Linux reimagined where the browser IS the kernel and Web APIs ARE syscalls.
-60+ commands, bash-like shell, virtual filesystem, and IndexedDB persistence.

-*   [firecracker-microvm/firecracker](https://github.com/firecracker-microvm/firecracker) - Secure and fast microVMs for serverless computing.

-*   [codesandbox/sandpack](https://github.com/codesandbox/sandpack) - A component toolkit for creating live-running code editing experiences, using the power of CodeSandbox.

 ## containers